Kate Who? ‘Blood Princess’ Beatrice Shined At Royal Ascot Week, Proving She Is A First Rate Royal

 — Pagina Nuova (@PaginaNuova) June 24, 2017

 But at the final day of Royal Ascot, Beatrice stole the show.
 She wore an edgy, yet elegant Amanda Wakely dress.
-Beatrice, who loves fit and flair dresses, looked sensational in the cream dress that dipped in front and back, and had black mesh panel, on the upper neck and sleeves.
-Beatrice added a belt with a splash of red, and a few bangles and she looked fashion forward.
-Her beret-style fascinator was simple, and elegant.
+Beatrice, who loves fit and flair dresses, looked sensational in the cream dress that dipped in front and back and had black mesh panel on the upper neck and sleeves.
+Beatrice added a belt with a splash of red and a few bangles, and she looked fashion forward.
+Her beret-style fascinator was simple and elegant.
 She looked good, and it appeared that she felt really good as well.

 This has been a challenging year for Beatrice of York.
 A year ago, she split from her longtime boyfriend, Dave Clark, allegedly giving him a marriage ultimatum after a decade of dating.
 He was not ready to commit–to her at least.
 Instead, the Uber executive recently put an engagement ring on his new American girlfriend’s finger.
-The Daily Mail reports the a source claims that Beatrice is happy for Clark and his fiancé, Lynn Anderson.
+The Daily Mail reports a source claims that Beatrice is happy for Clark and his fiancée, Lynn Anderson.
 In fact, she would attend his wedding if asked.

 Fergie and daughter Princess Beatrice held hands while enjoying a day out together at Ascot https://t.co/R7B3zHITsC pic.twitter.com/LaOQ1CUByq